vahid-almasi/tati-personal-finance/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Tati personal finance :)
+my goal is to make a tool to make finance life easy specially for people who live in germany :)

+but for now i'm gonna use this readme file as a check list of the project
-Things you may want to cover:
+### Things that i want to cover:

+* Main functionality should work such as:
+  * CRUD for transaction with category
-* Ruby version
+  * monthly/yearly Planning
+  * show some basic statistics
+  * easy to use UI

-* System dependencies
+* batch update
+* Import your transactions csv from banks

-* Configuration
+* Authentication

-* Database creation
+* Auditing log
+* add bank accounts

-* Database initialization
+* statistics

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+And this is some idea about the future of this project

+* upload picture for adding a transaction(in future it can be done with a mobile app)
-* Deployment instructions
+* mobile app

-* ...
+* AI finance assistant